NodePing/PUSH_Clients/POSIX/NodePingPUSHClient/modules/memory/README.md

 ## Description

-Gathers the free memory that is available in a system.
+Gathers the free memory that is present in a system.
 This shouldn't be confused with memory available.